etleap/terraform-provider-etleap/docs/resources/pipeline.md

 Requires replacement if changed. ; Default: false
 - `primary_key` (List of String) The destination column names that constitute the primary key. <br> If the pipline has a sharded source include a column that specifies the shard identifier.
 Requires replacement if changed.
 - `retain_history` (Boolean) If the destination table should retain the history of the source.
 More information here: https://docs.etleap.com/docs/documentation/56a1503dc499e-update-with-history-retention-mode.
 Defaults to `false`.
 Requires replacement if changed. ; Default: false
 - `wait_for_quality_check` (Boolean) If set to `true`, a `Transformation Complete` event is published once a transformation completes, and the pipeline waits for a `Quality Check Complete` event before loading to the destination.
 Defaults to `false`.
 Requires replacement if changed. ; Default: false

+<a id="nestedatt--destination--iceberg"></a>
+### Nested Schema for `destination.iceberg`

+Required:

+- `connection_id` (String) The universally unique identifier of the destination connection.
+Requires replacement if changed.
+- `table` (String) Requires replacement if changed.
+- `type` (String) Requires replacement if changed. ; must be one of ["ICEBERG"]

+Optional:

+- `automatic_schema_changes` (Boolean) Whether schema changes detected during transformation should be handled automatically or not.
+Defaults to `true`.
+Requires replacement if changed. ; Default: true
+- `primary_key` (List of String) The destination column names that constitute the primary key. <br> If the pipline has a sharded source include a column that specifies the shard identifier.
+Requires replacement if changed.
+- `schema` (String) The schema in the destination that the tables will be created in.
+If this is not specified or set to `null` then the schema specified on the connection is used.
+Requires replacement if changed.
+- `wait_for_quality_check` (Boolean) If set to `true`, a `Transformation Complete` event is published once a transformation completes, and the pipeline waits for a `Quality Check Complete` event before loading to the destination.
+Defaults to `false`.
+Requires replacement if changed. ; Default: false